Nigerian fighter Israel Adesanya is unhappy with UFC’s treatment of Francis Ngannou after his exit from the promotion.

 “I know he’s fighting for the PFL right now, but it’s still history.
 You can’t just turn a blind eye to it.
 I’m sure they’ll fix it eventually.
 This is how business goes with the UFC.”

 The subtle shade from the UFC is no surprise, as Ngannou did not depart from the promotions on good terms.
-The former heavyweight fighter champion made the decision to leave the UFC due to his demands not being met.
+The former heavyweight champion left the UFC because his demands were unmet.
 The fighter claims his contract restricts him from pursuing outside interests, and the pay wasn’t enough.
 He finally decided to leave the promotion and move to PFL.

 “He’s an [integral] part of what we’ve done in the UFC,” Adesanya said.
 “Right now, I know there’s competition between other promotions and the UFC and battles, but you can never erase history.
 The streets and the internet will always remember.